 Laurel County Public Schools Superintendent Dr. Doug Bennett has announced his retirement after 31 years in education.
 Dr. Bennett has led Laurel County Public Schools for the last 11 years.
 His last day will be July 31, 2023.
 A full press release will be coming soon.

-almost 2 years ago, Molly Barnett
+about 2 years ago, Molly Barnett

 Special Announcement